rfhb/ctrdata/docs/reference/ctrdata-registers.md

-Registers of the four clinical trial registers from which package [ctrdata](https://rfhb.github.io/ctrdata/reference/ctrdata.md) can retrieve, aggregate and analyse protocol- and result-related information as well as documents, last updated 2026-01-11.
+Registers of the four clinical trial registers from which package [ctrdata](https://rfhb.github.io/ctrdata/reference/ctrdata.md) can retrieve, aggregate and analyse protocol- and result-related information as well as documents, last updated 2026-03-07.

 ## 1 - Overview

-- **EUCTR**: The EU Clinical Trials Register is complete with 44,366 clinical trials (at least one investigational medicinal product, IMP;
+- **EUCTR**: The EU Clinical Trials Register is complete with 44,382 clinical trials (at least one investigational medicinal product, IMP;
-  in the European Union and beyond), including more than 25,800 trials with results, which continue to be added.
+  in the European Union and beyond), including almost 26,000 trials with results, which continue to be added.

-- **CTIS**: The EU Clinical Trials Information System, launched in 2023, holds more than 10,680 publicly accessible clinical trials, including more than 520 with results or a report.
+- **CTIS**: The EU Clinical Trials Information System, launched in 2023, holds more than 11,050 publicly accessible clinical trials, including more than 700 with results or a report.
 (To automatically get CTIS search query URLs, see [here](https://rfhb.github.io/ctrdata/#id_2-script-to-automatically-copy-users-query-from-web-browser))

-- **CTGOV2**: ClinicalTrials.gov holds more than 565,000 interventional
+- **CTGOV2**: ClinicalTrials.gov holds almost 575,000 interventional and
-  and observational studies, including more than 71,000 interventional studies with results.
+  observational studies, including more than 76,000 interventional studies with results.

-- **ISRCTN**: The ISRCTN Registry holds more than 27,500 interventional and observational health studies, including almost 15,000 studies with results.
+- **ISRCTN**: The ISRCTN Registry holds more than 27,800 interventional and observational health studies, including more than 15,100 studies with results.

 [TABLE]